atypicalconsortium/SD-Artists-Lexicon-and-Tips/README.md

 My guide covers a WIDE variety of topics, and is on-going.
 It's also in-progress, and you can currently view it here:

-To view my current information while I work on this repository, please see my Google Doc here:

 https://docs.google.com/document/d/1K6EqcsRut0InU-8jB0yOvBMGesf5Dndg5FwyuaYLqNc/edit?usp=sharing

 <p align="center">As of 8/29/2022, it has the following: